Planes can take off between 58-180mph or 93-290 km/h, depending on the type of plane, its weight, and its model.

 Most planes can’t vertically take off because their wings’ diameter is too large to provide the forward thrust needed when the plane is stationary to climb vertically.

-What Speed Do Planes Cruise At?
+Speed Planes Cruise At

 The exact cruise speed of a plane depends on its type, model, and weight, among other factors.